 - Dehydration is a real danger in sun and wind.
 A hydration backpack lets you sip water as you ride.
 I like Geigerrig’s pressurized hydration system.

 You can ride any kind of bike in Baja.
-Cruisers, sport bikers, and big scooters stick to the highways and maintained dirt roads.
+Cruisers, sport bikes, and big scooters stick to the highways and maintained dirt roads.
 Adventure motorcyclists, dual-sport and dirt bike riders wander everywhere.

 The cast wheels on a cruiser or standard touring bike may crack if it hits an obstacle at speed, like a rock.
 Spoke wheels are less susceptible to damage from rocks, bumps, and topes seen too late.

-Whatever bike you ride, make sure its up to the task with a recent tune-up, good battery, brakes and plenty of tire tread.
+Whatever bike you ride, make sure it’s up to the task with a recent tune-up, good battery, brakes and plenty of tire tread, and it doesn’t hurt to carry an extra tube or two.
 Mechanics in Baja are brilliant, but they can’t always get bike-specific parts.

 Know Your Bike